re-memo/re-memo/README.md

 - **Respecting your privacy** with local AI options and full data control
 - **Making reflection effortless** through intelligent suggestions and chat-based exploration

+> [!NOTE]
+> re:memo is designed with privacy as a first-class citizen.
+You can run everything locally or choose hybrid setups based on your comfort level with external services.

 ## 🚀 Key Features

 ### ✅ Core Features (MVP)